How do I install Motion?

 • Download the motion source files (distributed as tar'ed and compressed files).
 Place the file in a place of your own choice.

 • Untar and uncompress the file to the place you want the program installed.
 Editor recommends placing the motion source file directory in /usr/local.
 If you do not have write access to the /usr/local directory (you are under the mercy of an ignorant system administrator with a severe case of paranoia) - you can install the program in a directory in your home directory.
 You will then need to read the next section about how to configure before you compile the program.
-Below is shown the exact commands using version 3.2.X installed in /usr/local as an example (replace /path/to with the actual placement of the tar.gz file).
+Below is shown the exact commands using version 3.2.X installed in /usr/local as an example (replace /path/to and version number with the actual placement of the tar.gz file).

 cd /usr/local